 results of all surveys, monitoring or research.

-Completed Amphibian and Reptile Distribution System (ARDS) cards for all herpetofauna sightings and captures must be sent to the Herpetofauna Database Administrator, PO Box 10420 Wellington 6143, or via email to herpetofauna@doc.govt.nz (A copy of the ARDS card is included as Attachment 1 to this Authorisation).
+Completed Amphibian and Reptile Distribution System (ARDS) cards for all herpetofauna sightings and captures must be sent to the Herpetofauna Database Administrator, PO Box 10420 Wellington 6143, or via email to herpetofauna@doc.govt.nz (A copy of the ARDS card is included as Attachment 1 to this Approval).

-Pest Control

-The Authority Holder must undertake pest control in accordance with the following documents, or any subsequently amended versions thereof:

-In the Coromandel Forest Park: The Wharekirauponga Animal Pest Management Plan dated 24 February 2025 and included in Part H of the application documents;

-Outside the Coromandel Forest Park: The Waihi Area Ecology and Landscape Management Plan dated 3 March 2025 and included in Part H of the application documents;

-Biosecurity

-The Authority Holder must comply with the biosecurity provisions set out in the Wharekirauponga Ecology and Landscape Management Plan and the Waihi Ecology and Landscape Management Plan included in Part H of the application documents, or any subsequently amended versions thereof.
+Dispute Resolution

+The parties agree to negotiate in good faith to resolve any differences which arise in connection with this Approval.

+Failing resolution in accordance with Condition 47, any differences and disputes between the parties concerning this Approval, its interpretation, effect or implementation or any act or thing to be done in pursuant thereof (except as otherwise expressly provided) is to be referred to arbitration in New Zealand by a single arbitrator who is to be mutually agreed upon and, failing agreement, is to be appointed by the President of the New Zealand Law Society.
+In all other respects the provisions of the Arbitration Act 1996 shall apply.